 "Designing Growth Strategies is in our DNA"

-The global radioimmunoassay market size was valued at USD 211.7 million in 2024.
-The market is expected to grow from USD 218.3 million in 2025 to USD 264.0 million by 2032, exhibiting a CAGR of 2.8% during the forecast period.
+The global radioimmunoassay market size was valued at USD 211.7 million in 2024 and is expected to grow from USD 218.3 million in 2025 to USD 264.0 million by 2032, exhibiting a CAGR of 2.8% during the forecast period.
+North America dominated the radioimmunoassay market, accounting for 30.56% of the market share in 2024.
+Industry growth is driven by expanding diagnostic demand, chronic disease burden, precision immunoassay adoption, and increasing laboratory automation investments worldwide.

 Radioimmunoassay (RIA) is a highly sensitive laboratory technique used to measure minute concentrations of biological substances, such as hormones, drugs, vitamins, or antigens, in samples such as blood, serum, plasma, or urine.
 It’s based on the principle of antigen–antibody binding and the use of a radioactively labeled substance to quantify the concentration of the analyte.